apollographql/apollo-client/react-docs/source/cache-updates.md

 So to do `dataIdFromObject` most concisely, your client initialization might look like this:

 ```
-import ApolloClient, {createNetworkInterface} from 'apollo-client'
+import { ApolloClient, createNetworkInterface } from 'react-apollo'

 const networkInterface = createNetworkInterface('http://localhost:3000/graphql') // TBD: Need to provide the right path for production